fmatte1/fmatte.github.io/_posts/2025-03-26-why-we-should-not-ignore-StackOverFlowErrors.md

 # What is StackOverflow Errors?

 Java Virtual Machine (JVM) allocates a small amount of memory for every thread to run its call stack.
 StackoverflowError can be seen, when it reaches the maximum limit of the call stack.
-This is a java runtime error usually happens due to excessive recursion, where method calls itself without proper terminating condition or the method may have deep call chain.
+This is a java runtime error that usually happens due to excessive recursion, where method calls itself without proper terminating condition or the method may have deep call chain.

 Take a simple example
 ```